 Music - Animal Concert

-With this lesson children will be able to recognize different animal sounds and be able to compose a simple melody using digital tools.
+With this lesson students will be able to recognize different animal sounds and be able to compose a simple melody using digital tools.

-Ask the children if they know what sounds different animals make.
+Ask the students if they know what sounds different animals make.

 Have them try to imitate some of these sounds.

 Pick a song about animals that is well-known to your class and sing and/or dance to it.

 Tell the students that the safari bus is full of kindergartners today.

 They’re going to a concert performed by forest animals!